SoulResearch/.github/profile/README.md

 At the center is a **world model that includes people** — not just objects and obstacles, but intentions, attention, and emotional state — so the system can predict how a moment will unfold and choose the action a careful person would.

-### Our pillars

-- **Empathy** — systems that model the emotional and social state of the people around them.
-- **Safety** — agents that are predictable, interruptible, and aligned with human intent.
-- **Embodiment** — intelligence grounded in real perception, manipulation, and movement.

-> A machine that truly understands people is **safer to be near.**